Joel Farabee Game Preview: Flyers vs. Islanders

 Farabee Stats vs. the Islanders

-- The Islanders have given up 55 goals in total (3.2 per game), which ranks 16th in the NHL in goals allowed.
+- The Islanders are 16th in goals allowed, conceding 60 total goals (3.2 per game) in the NHL.

 |2023-2024 Season